Innovation in Medical Research and Practice

 Another common medical issue that Biology comes to explain is aging.
 Why must humans age?
 Aging is not an adaptation to modern environments.
 It can be better explained as a compromise.
 A byproduct of natural selection for earlier in life reproductive performance.
 Evolution has shifted our genes that mediate nutrition, immunity and inflammation, thus prolonging life span.
 Many people who reach ages of 100 years or even more have strikingly well-preserved telomeres (the ends of chromosomes that become shorter after each cell division).

 During the last few years, the field of Epigenetics has drawn considerable interest.
 This field studies heritable changes that do not alter the sequence of DNA.
 These modifications have shed light into the pathogenesis of many diseases, such as diabetes and its complications.
 As many diseases are related to these changes, it seems reasonable to look for treatments for these changes.
-Caution though is required as; epigenetic treatments should be targeted to irregular cells only, since the effect on normal cells could be to transform them into cancer cells.
-Modern science though, is continuously finding ways to target only problematic cells, thus making epigenetic treatments promising.

 The above-mentioned information bring forward the observation that modern medicine and its practice need to go along with biology findings.
 New scientific disciplines have been created by the combination of Biology and Medicine.
 Continuous education and research are of paramount importance so that physicians can efficiently treat diseases.